 Located on a large flat plain between Addis Ababa and Djibouti, Dire Dawa is meant to become the main economic hub of eastern Ethiopia.
-Nowadays, it presents a high density of commercial activities, including markets that generate important flows of goods and people at different scale, putting some pressure over roads and public spaces.
-In the midterm, national freight transit shall boom, along with the development of the national road network and the integration of the new railway into the logistic system.
+Nowadays, it hosts a high density of commercial activities, including markets that generate important flows of goods and people at different scales, putting pressure on roads and public spaces.
+In the medium term, national freight transit is expected to increase, along with the development of the national road network and the integration of the new railway into the logistic system.

-477 000 trips are made daily in Dire Dawa.
-Mobility patterns reveal a relatively high propension to move (1,8 daily trips per inhabitants).
-Dire Dawa is located on a secondary national/international freight corridor between Addis Abeba and Djibouti, meaning that a significant volume of trucks transits through the city, Dire Dawa currently does not have any transport master plan.
+477,000 trips are made daily in Dire Dawa.
+Mobility patterns reveal a relatively high propensity to move (1.8 daily trips per inhabitant).
+Dire Dawa is located on a secondary national/international freight corridor between Addis Ababa and Djibouti, meaning that a significant volume of trucks transit through the city.
+Dire Dawa currently does not have any transportation master plan.

 Two railway lines currently serve Dire Dawa.
-The century old Ethio-Djiboutian railway is now nearly disused and only keeps one or two regional services between Dire Dawa and Dewele at the Djibutian border.
+The century old Ethio-Djiboutian railway is now nearly disused and only operates one or two regional services between Dire Dawa and Dewele at the Djibutian border.
 The new Chinese-built railway line between Addis Abeba and Djibouti is operating since 2018 and links both passenger and freight services with a planned dry port near the new station.
-Railway does not yet appear as a competitive alternative to road freight, but services are only beginning.
+Railway services do not yet appear as a competitive alternative to road freight, but services are only beginning.

-The road network in Dire Dawa is able to bear the different mobility flows going through the city, whether for transit, exchange, or internal purposes, without major disturbance.
-However, the pressured exerted on the network is extremely unbalanced, with an overwhelming weight on local roads and a limited lineage of structuring ones (primary, secondary, tertiary).
+The road network in Dire Dawa can accommodate the different mobility flows going through the city, whether for transit, exchange, or internal purposes, without major disturbance.
+However, the pressure exerted on the network is extremely unbalanced, with an overwhelming weight on local roads and a limited coverage of structuring ones (primary, secondary, tertiary).

 There is no existing mass transit system.
-Bajaj represent most of the public transport supply, with 6,000 units and a hundred lines, It can be used for both people and goods.
-Bajaj supply varies quite a lot according to places in the city and time of the day, Bajaj is a fully private supply that only targets the most solvent market segments and does not address properly the others, leaving some mobility demand unanswered.
-On peak hours a few minibuses provide a complementary supply to Bajaj on three routes.
-The publicly operated service city bus is very limited and consists of 10 urban routes limited to peak hours (four rides a day).
+Bajaj represents most of the public transport supply, with 6,000 units and a hundred lines.
+It can be used for both people and goods.
+Bajaj supply varies quite a lot according to places in the city and the time of the day.
+Bajaj is a fully private supply that only targets the most solvent market segments and does not properly address the others, leaving some mobility demand unanswered.
+During peak hours, a few minibuses provide a complementary supply to Bajaj on three routes.
+The publicly operated city bus service is very limited and consists of 10 urban routes limited to peak hours (four rides a day).

-Urban and road transport are managed at both federal and local level.
-Although responsibilities and perimeters are properly defined, some interfaces regarding road or urban transports can be uneasy to manage.
+Urban and road transport are managed at both the federal and local levels.
+Although responsibilities and perimeters are properly defined, some interfaces regarding road or urban transport can be challenging to manage.
 Both the city and the region of Dire Dawa are under the authority of the mayor.
 The nine urban Kebeles are managed by the city administration with different transport related duties falling under its authority: city bus, road authority and traffic police.
 The Federal Transport Authority (FTA) is another major player regulating the transport sector through the delivery of licenses.
 It is the main interlocutor for Bajaj drivers associations.
 The Ethiopian Road Authority (ERA) manages the interurban road network and national interest road projects in the city (industrial park).

-Dire Dawa Administration, the local counterpart, has mandate and responsibility to finance mass public transport infrastructure and the running cost of public transports is part of the public authority's budget.
-The budget for the urban transport sector was set between 480 and 655 million BRR (14 - 19 M USD) in the past few years.
+The Dire Dawa Administration, the local counterpart, has the mandate and responsibility to finance mass public transport infrastructure and the running cost of public transport is part of the public authority's budget.
+The budget for the urban transport sector was set between 480 and 655 million BRR (14 - 19 million USD) in the past few years.